Durgesh2610/weather-webapp-js/README.md

 # weather-webapp-js
 A simple weather web app built using JavaScript that fetches real-time weather data from an API and displays the current weather conditions for any searched location.
-The app features an intuitive interface for easy interaction
+The app features an intuitive interface for easy interaction.

 1.Project Overview: Brief description of the app and its purpose.

 2.Features: